 This key is crucial.
 Brainstorming is all about free-flowing ideas.
 Someone needs to be designated as the note-taker prior to the beginning of the meeting to ensure each idea is captured and preserved.
 Idea building happens easier when there is a list of thoughts that can be referenced.
 Utilizing a board that is visible to all attendees fosters idea generation from existing ideas.
 There are various ways to do this in-person or virtually.

-The final key to brainstorming as the first step to developing long-term strategy is following up.
-Schedule a follow-up meeting to this session immediately.
-Have a plan to not only come up with ideas for long-term strategy, but to develop actionable activities and a timeline to implement them.
+The final key to brainstorming as the first step to developing a long-term strategy is following up.
+Schedule a follow-up meeting for this session immediately.
+Have a plan to not only come up with ideas for long-term strategy but to develop actionable activities and a timeline to implement them.
 This only happens in subsequent meetings.
 A brainstorm is for ideas.
 A follow-up is where a plan starts to come together.